-Description Usage tips An optional free-form description of the entry.
-The way in which the Pattern string must match the alias.
-Options are: Exact: the alias must match the pattern string exactly.
-Prefix: the alias must begin with the pattern string.
-Suffix: the alias must end with the pattern string.
-Regex: the pattern string is a You can test whether a pattern matches a particular alias by using the Check pattern tool (Maintenance > Tools > Check pattern).
-The pattern against which an alias An optional free-form description of the entry.
-The way in which the Pattern string must match the alias.
-Options are: Exact: the alias must match the pattern string exactly.
-Prefix: the alias must begin with the pattern string.
-Suffix: the alias must end with the pattern string.
-Regex: the pattern string is a regular expression.
+Field Description Usage tips Description An optional free-form description of the entry.
+Pattern type The way in which the Pattern string must match the alias.
+Options are: Exact : the alias must match the pattern string exactly.
+Prefix : the alias must begin with the pattern string.
+Suffix : the alias must end with the pattern string.
+Regex : the pattern string is a regular expression.
+You can test whether a pattern matches a particular alias by using the Check pattern tool (Maintenance > Tools > Check pattern).
+Pattern string The pattern against which an alias is compared.